-Quite often I use Web Proxy's.
+Quite often, I use Web Proxy's.
 I think there is so much online identity theft that it is safer for me and my family to use one when online.
-I use Hide My Ass which is very easy to use.
+I use Hide My Ass, which is straightforward to use.

-I have used several web proxy's over the years.
-On occasion they slow down my web browser as it waits for a response from the Server, especially when it is during a busy periods.
+I have used several web proxies over the years.
+On occasion, they slow down my web browser as it waits for a response from the Server, especially when it is during busy periods.

 I also think having far too much software installed on your computer can slow down Internet Explorer and your PC in general.

-When I rebuild my computer I always try to minimise the number of software program's I put pack on.
+When I rebuild my computer, I always try to minimize the number of software program's I put back on.
 Somehow we always end up installing stuff we hardly ever use.

 My machine and Internet Explorer always seems to run faster after a rebuild.